Bobbo117/MQ135-Air-Quality-Sensor/README.md

 The MQ135 sensor ([datasheet here](https://www.olimex.com/Products/Components/Sensors/Gas/SNS-MQ135/resources/SNS-MQ135.pdf)) uses the presence of certain gases to change the electrical resistance of the sensor.

-The following excerpt from the datasheet depicts the internal structure ofthe sensor and does not inclde the load resister RL or any of the board components.
+The following excerpt from the datasheet depicts the internal structure of the sensor and does not include the load resister RL or any of the board components.

 ![image](https://github.com/user-attachments/assets/4af4b039-8945-414b-9be0-84ea8c5ca75d)